CarlMears/ACCESS_assemble_dataset/Dataset_Overview.md

 # Microwave Brightness Temperatures Resampled to a regular Earth grid.

-This document describes the format, data content and metadata for RSS Earth-grid microwave radiance datasets.
+This document describes the format, data content and metadata for the RSS Earth-grid microwave radiance dataset collection.

 ## Overview and purpose
 Microwave radiances measured by conically-scanning satellite radiometers are available from Remote Sensing Systems as L1B files with measurements arranged in the native "swath" format.
 The measurement geometry is complex and it is not trivial to collocate these data between different satellites, or with other types of Earth data, such as model output.
 To facilitate collocation of these microwave radiance with other sources of Earth data, we have accurately resampled the L1B radiances onto circular footprints on Earth-referenced latitude/longitude or polar grids.